JasperK-150/JasperK-150/README.md

 ## Hi there 👋

-My Name is Jasper, i am a Student in the field of Multimedia and COmmunication.
+My Name is Jasper, i am a Student in the field of Multimedia and Communication.
 I am interested in Sound-Design, Audio-Engineering, Electronic Music and really anything Audio-Related.

 Currently i am working on developing a digital hardware DIY Synthesizer, based on the Electrosmith Daisyseed and PlugData.